-JCorp via WANCorp in cooperation with State Islamic Councils and support from KPJ Healthcare Berhad developed and managed 20 Waqaf An-Nur Clinics (KWAN) besides one Waqaf An-Nur Hospital (HWAN) at Pasir Gudang and two mobile clinics on the fundamental of charity through waqaf concept’s adaptation.
+JCorp via WANCorp in cooperation with State Islamic Councils and support from KPJ Healthcare Berhad developed and managed 20 Waqaf An-Nur Clinics (KWAN) besides a Waqaf An-Nur Hospital (HWAN) at Pasir Gudang on the fundamental of charity through waqaf concept’s adaptation.

 The main objective of KWAN and HWAN’s establishments is to provide healthcare treatment and dialysis facilities to the general public particularly the deserving, regardless of ethnicity and religion.

-HWAN and chain of KWANs are not only providing healthcare treatment on the nominal charge of RM5 inclusive of medication, yet offering dialysis treatment with the subsidised rate to the deserving.
+HWAN and chain of KWANs are not only providing healthcare treatments on a nominal charge of RM5 inclusive of medication, yet offering dialysis treatment with the subsidised rate to the deserving.
 Patients also receive financial support from Baitulmal, PERKESO and various welfare agencies entitling them to free treatments.